The 44th GST Council Meeting took place on the 12th of June 2021 in New Delhi, India.

 The 44th GST Council Meeting approved two major tax relief measures:

-The Council sanctioned the reintroduction of a GST amnesty scheme, featuring a diminished late fee applicable to all taxpayers, with a particular focus on aiding small taxpayers.
-This initiative affords taxpayers the chance to rectify their GST compliance without encountering severe penalties.
+The Council approved the reintroduction of a GST amnesty scheme, offering a reduced late fee for all taxpayers.
+Moreover, it prioritizes support for small taxpayers.
+This initiative provides taxpayers with the opportunity to rectify their GST compliance without facing severe penalties.

 The amnesty scheme is open to all taxpayers who have any pending GST returns or GST dues.
 This includes taxpayers who have not filed their GST returns on time, taxpayers who have filed their returns but have not paid the full amount of GST due, and taxpayers who have not paid any GST at all.